2023-2024 Catalog

 Safety is the highest priority in the program.
 Therefore, all students in Forest Operations must receive a grade of 80 or better on written exams on First Aid/CPR and on timber harvesting competency early in the semester in order to remain in the course.
 In Forest Mensuration and Forest Inventory & Analysis, students must receive a grade of “C” or higher to graduate.

 Semester projects that incorporate a synthesis of topics of applied skills and account for a significant portion of the course grade can be found in Forest Inventory, Forest Protection Laboratory, Silvics/Silviculture Laboratory, and Forest Management.
 Students have practical exercises and testing in Forest Protection I (S-130/S-190) and Wildland Fire Origin.
 Practical laboratory exercises and field or practical exams are found in Forest Operations, Harvesting and Transportation, Forest Measurements, and Map and LiDAR Interpretation.
-During their final year, students must successfully complete a capstone project in Forest Management Practicum.
+During their final year, students must successfully complete a capstone project in FOR 350 Forest Management Practicum.

 Graduates also have an opportunity to complete an alumni survey and provide feedback about the quality and effectiveness of the education they have received.